wilhelm-murdoch/wilhelm.codes/content/deleting-massive-s3-buckets-the-easy-way/index.md

 ---
-params:
-    author: Wilhelm Murdoch
 title: Deleting Massive S3 Buckets the Easy Way.
-summary: Or, why do I have to create multiple lifecycle policies to do this?
+alternate: Or, why do I have to create multiple lifecycle policies to do this?
 draft: false
-date: 04 Dec 2021
+date: 2021-12-04
 tags:
   - aws
   - devops
+  - cost
-    - cost optimisation
+  - optimisation
 ---
 ## Ok... 🥱